Mragankk/Data-privacy_Double_Ratchet_algorithm/README.md

 - Each message includes the sender’s current ratchet public key.
 - Key Update: When a new ratchet public key is received, a DH ratchet step replaces the local ratchet keys with new ones.
 - The parties alternate replacing their key pairs.
 If an attacker compromises a key, it is eventually replaced, and the new DH calculation becomes unknown to the attacker.

+## Double Ratchet
+- Combining the symmetric-key and DH ratchets gives the Double Ratchet:

+1. When a message is sent or received, a symmetric-key ratchet step is applied to the sending or receiving chain to derive the message key.
+2. When a new ratchet public key is received, a DH ratchet step is performed prior to the symmetric-key ratchet to replace the chain keys.

+### Keys in double ratchet
+1. **session key**:
+    - initial shared secret establishing during X3DH handshake
+    - it seeds the root key, which is then used further and evolves.
+2. **chain key**:
+   - one or more chains (one for sending and one for receiving)
+   - this key evolves every time message is sent/received
+   - message key is derived from each chain key
+3. **message key**:
+   - it is generated for every single message
+   - used to encrypt/decrypt judt one message
+   - deleted after use (forward secrecy)